adrihans/Decoding_NER_Biases/docs/index.md

 The main inspiration for this project comes from [this article](https://arxiv.org/pdf/2008.03415.pdf).

+## Methodology and application

+In order to look for biases and to test the fairness of NER algorithms, we had to get two main things for each application: a dataset containing what we had to test with detailed information when useful (i.e first names, city names ... with their respective ethnicity, birth year, population...), and a templates with real sentences in which we could test the names entities.
+Indeed, we had to test the hypothesis on real life sentences.

+With this template, we could then replace the named entities by the ones of the dataframe and get the results by applying the models.

+We describe below the methodology for each application, after explaining what models we are testing the hypothesis on and why we are testing several ones.

 ### Models:

 For this project, we are testing the hypothesis of biases for different models, all implemented in Spacy.